msupply-foundation/msupply_docs/content/docs/settings/display.md

 top = false
 +++

-The display settings section allows you to customise how the site looks for you.
-Changes made will only affect your experience - if other people would like to change the logo, for example, they will have to make the change themselves.
+The display settings section allows you to customise how the site looks.
+Some changes will only affect you, and others will be for all users of the site.

 Let's explore what's possible...